Mental health

 Mechanics can purchase these automobiles from auctions and repair them at minimal cost for resale.
 When this happens, the car’s title from the DMV is permanently designated as a salvaged vehicle.
 The full disclosure notifies future purchasers of diminished value and questionable roadworthiness.

 Vehicle history reports are similar to medical records.
 Someone with past or current treatment for anxiety, depression, or other mental health issues carries the stigma of damaged goods.
 The Health Insurance Portability and Accountability Act (HIPAA) legislation can prevent the requirement to disclose medical records.
-[1] Yet, knowledge of treatment can accelerate into the public.
+[1] Yet, knowledge of treatment can spread to the public.

 Public Secret

 Jason feels the company put the brakes on future promotions.
-Any time he expresses an objection or raises his voice an octave, co-workers mummer, “He must be off his meds.”
+Any time he expresses an objection or raises his voice an octave, co-workers murmur, “He must be off his meds.”

 Before the pandemic, between 20–25% of the adult population had one or more mental health issues.
 [2,3] Mental health issues have since risen.
 Some individuals with temporary conditions respond well to cognitive behavioral therapy.
 Many patients require lifelong prescriptions.